samelstob/notes/management-notes/database/cap-twelve-years-later.md

   - In Google, the primary partition usually resides within one datacentre;
     however Paxos is used on the wide area to ensure global consensus, as in Chubby and Megastore.
-* In pratice, most groups assume that a datacentre (single site) has no partitions and thus design for CA within a single site.
+* In practice, most groups assume that a datacentre (single site) has no partitions and thus design for CA within a single site.
   - Although partitions are less likely they are possible.
   - Given high latency across WAN it is relatively common to forfeit perfect consistency for performance
 * A hidden cost of forfeiting C is the need to know the system's invariants.
-  - In a consistent system invariants tend to hold even when a designer does not know what they are.
+  - *In a consistent system invariants tend to hold even when a designer does not know what they are*
-  - A requires restoring invariants after a partition so designers must be explciit about all the ivnariatns, which is both challenging and prone to error.
+  - *A* requires restoring invariants after a partition so designers must be explciit about all the invariants, which is both challenging and prone to error.